davrot/overleaf/README.md

-I bassed the installation on Fedora 39 Server Edition.
+I based the installation on Fedora 39 Server Edition.

 * Ansible will not work as long as SE Linux is active.
 Use the cockpit localhost:9090 to disable it for duration you need it to be tured off.
 * Don't forget to configure the firewalls correctly.
 Again, use cockpit.